Elao/blog/content/dev/a-nice-way-of-handing-form-label-translation.md

 author_username:    "tjarrand"
 ---

-# **[EDIT]** We finally built a bundle that solve the problem in an even better way and more! <a href="http://github.com/Elao/ElaoFormTranslationBundle" title="Check it out" target="_blank">Check it out</a><!--more-->

 ## The problem

-When you need to translate the labels of the different forms in your app, you usually have to set a translation key for each label manually.
+When you need to translate the labels of the different forms in your app, you usually have to set a translation key for each label manually.<!--more-->

+# **[EDIT]** We finally built a bundle that solve the problem in an even better way and more! <a href="http://github.com/Elao/ElaoFormTranslationBundle" title="Check it out" target="_blank">Check it out</a>

 **Here's what it looks like with a simple User form:**